-Officials and family said John Campbell, 70, of Stamford, Conn., was flying the couple back from the Boston area, where Frank Amerosa was being treated for brain cancer.
+John Campbell, 70, of Stamford, Conn., was flying the couple back from the Boston area, where Frank Amerosa was being treated for brain cancer, officials and family said.

 Frank Amerosa, a retired trucker, had been diagnosed with brain cancer more than a year ago.
 Evelyn Amerosa, 58, worked at an area nursing home directing residents in activities like bingo and trips — a job she loved, said her daughter Heather Theobald.
 She said her mother had been with her step-father for at least 16 years.
 The couple loved to travel and had recently returned from the Bahamas.

-"Very happy, very much love, very optimistic, they did everything for anybody," Theobald told The Associated Press.
+"Very happy, very much love, very optimistic, they did everything for anybody," Theobald said.
 "They were just very good people.
 They were loved by a lot of people."

 Campbell was a volunteer pilot for Angel Flight, a nonprofit group that arranges free air transportation for the sick.
 Angel Flight Northeast said it has set up free air transportation and medical care for more than 65,000 children and adults on about 60,000 flights covering more than 12 million miles.
 It was founded in 1996.

 "John loved to fly and truly believed in the mission of Angel Flight.
-He loved volunteering his time and we take some solace in the fact he died doing something he loved while trying to help others," according to a family statement read to the AP by his daughter Kimberly Conti, of Rutherford, N.J.
+He loved volunteering his time and we take some solace in the fact he died doing something he loved while trying to help others," according to a family statement.

-Rescue workers on Sunday scoured the woods and searched a big, murky pond where the bulk of the aircraft was submerged.
-Wreckage from the crash was dispersed over a large area, with pieces of the plane found as far as five miles away.
+Rescue workers have been scouring woods and a big, murky pond where the bulk of the aircraft was submerged.
+Wreckage from the crash was dispersed over a large area, with pieces of the plane and documents found as far as five miles away.

-National Transportation Safety Board investigators who returned to the crash site Sunday aim to retrieve the bulk of the wreckage from the water over the next few days, said agency spokesman Eric Weiss.
-They are looking for smartphones, GPS devices, computer tablets or other items that could "give the investigators some electronic evidence of what happened in the last minutes of flight," he said.
+National Transportation Safety Board spokesman Eric Weiss said equipment and personnel were expected at the scene Monday afternoon to begin pulling the fuselage from the water.
+Other debris has been collected from surrounding woods and fields and will be examined along with the main body of wreckage.
+Investigators are also looking for smartphones, GPS devices, computer tablets or other items that could "give the investigators some electronic evidence of what happened in the last minutes of flight," he said.